eclipsesrl/udesly-docs/docs/wordpress-search-page.md

 title: Search Page
 ---

-The following elements can be added only in the Webflow page set as **Search Results**, that gets automatically created when you add a search form on a page and inside any pages you have set as **Search page**, using the following attribute on the Body element:
+The following elements can be added only in the Webflow page set as **Search Results**, that gets **automatically** created when you add a search form on a page and inside any pages you have set as **Search page**.
+So, no attribute is required!

+If you want to create a different Search page for a specific Custom Post Type, use the following attribute on the Body element:

 > page=search
 >